wyattscarpenter/hyperpoker/README.md

 ### Face and special cards

 The standard 52 deck is pretty close to being a non-stripped deck (in the sense discussed above), but technically a fuller deck of cards has another suit between J and Q, a knight or cavalier, C. That's for use in playing tarot games, specifically, which also unrelatedly adds all the tarot-exclusive trump cards.
 This up-generalization is a gimme, given that the english pattern was already stripped, compared to the tarot deck, and this unstrips it.
-See, for example, the rank listings in the decks listed here: https://en.wikipedia.org/wiki/Tarot#French-suited_decks
+See, for example, the rank listings in the decks listed here: https://en.wikipedia.org/wiki/Tarot#French-suited_decks.
+The idea that cavaliers and queens can co-exist in the same deck, when probably in other contexts they might be regarded as equivalent ranks in different country card art variants, does give me pause and deserves some investigation TODO.

 You can also add jokers in.
 I guess they're wild, maybe?
 Or maybe there are other rules for them.
 But since we don't have any other wild card and jokers are conventionally wild in various card games (including in poker, primarily video poker, in "joker's wild" aka "joker poker") this seems like a good use for them.
 (Unless they become top trumps like in Euchre?
 But is a top trump in poker just a high card?
 Or maybe a high card that even beats regular hands?)
 Anyway, there could be one joker (of which many copies of one joker is an obvious consequence), or many jokers.
 I know of some decks with two non-identical jokers.
 Unicode has three jokers: red, white, and black. https://en.wikipedia.org/wiki/Joker_(playing_card) seems to attest that some popular european games require three (identical?) jokers.
 Mention is made of a "blue joker" in Poland. https://en.wikipedia.org/wiki/Zwickern seems to require 6 jokers, 2 each of 3 types.
 There is at least one card game that allegedly uses like 12 different jokers, but I wasn't able to find much info about it.